 Jeep CJ: 1945-1986 by Robert Ackerson (pp. 190-195).
 Includes lots of color pictures, which are taken from the Jambo sales brochure.

 Standard Catalog of Jeep: 1940-2003 by Patrick Foster (p.
 149).

 Jeep: The History of America's Greatest Vehicle by Patrick Foster (p.
 119).

 Jeep Color History by Steve Statham.
 This includes a full page color photo (p.
 108).

 “Tribute to Two Legends,” Four Wheeler, June 1982, p.
 45. This one-page article features the upcoming CJ-7 Jamboree.
 It has two pictures.
-Color versions were be great because these are the only “staged” photos of a Jambo outside of the factory that I am aware of.
+Color versions were be great because these are the only “staged” photos of a Jambo outside of the factory that we are aware of.
 It also looks like it might be a different Jambo than they used in the brochure.
-I wonder if more photos exist, including one of the dash plaque.

 “High Society,” Four Wheeler, Nov 1982, pp. 48-51.
 Covers the 30th Anniversary